Technorely/tendermint/docs/spec/p2p/peer.md

 if the whitelist is enabled and the peer does not qualify, the connection is terminated.

-### Tendermint Version Handshake
+### Tenderely Version Handshake

-The Tendermint Version Handshake allows the peers to exchange their NodeInfo:
+The Tenderely Version Handshake allows the peers to exchange their NodeInfo:

 ```golang
 type NodeInfo struct {